Latest Release: 2025 Q2

 The Survey

-The quarterly ZipRecruiter Job Seeker Confidence Survey is based on an online sample and conducted for ZipRecruiter by Qualtrics.
-It is administered to 1,500+ job seekers between the 10th and 16th of the second month of each quarter and weighted to the U.S. Census Bureau’s American Community Survey.
+The quarterly ZipRecruiter Job Seeker Confidence Survey is based on an online sample and conducted for ZipRecruiter by PureSpectrum.
+It was administered to 1,500+ job seekers between April 16th and May 6th and is weighted to the U.S. Census Bureau’s American Community Survey.
 Respondents may be employed, unemployed, or not currently in the labor force, but they must reside in the United States and plan to find a new job “in the next six months” in order to be included in the sample.

 The ZipRecruiter Index